A Stochastic Gradient Method with an Exponential Convergence Rate for Finite Training Sets: Introduction

-Using $x^\ast$ to denote the unique minimizer of $g$, the FG method with a constant step size achieves a \emph{linear} convergence rate,
+Using $x^\ast$ to denote the unique minimizer of $g$, the FG method with a constant step size achieves a \emph{linear} convergence rate:

 for some $\rho < 1$ which depends on the condition number of $g$~\cite[Theorem 2.1.15]{nesterov2004introductory}.
-Linear convergence is also known as \emph{geometric} or \emph{exponential} convergence, because the error is cut by a fixed fraction on each iteration.
+Linear convergence is also known as \emph{geometric} or \emph{exponential} convergence, because the cost is cut by a fixed fraction on each iteration.
 Despite the fast convergence rate of the FG method, it can be unappealing when $n$ is large because its iteration cost scales linearly in $n$.
 SG methods, on the other hand, have an iteration cost which is \emph{independent} of $n$, making them suited for that setting.
 The basic SG method for optimizing~\eqref{eq:1} uses iterations of the form

 where $\alpha_k$ is a step-size and a training example $i_k$ is selected uniformly among the set $\{1,\dots,n\}$.
-The randomly chosen gradient $f_{i_k}'(x^k)$ yields an unbiased estimate of the true training gradient $g'(x^k)$, and one can show under standard assumptions that, for a suitably chosen decreasing step-size sequence $\{\alpha_k\}$, the SG iterations achieve the sublinear convergence rate
+The randomly chosen gradient $f_{i_k}'(x^k)$ yields an unbiased estimate of the true gradient $g'(x^k)$, and one can show under standard assumptions that, for a suitably chosen decreasing step-size sequence $\{\alpha_k\}$, the SG iterations achieve the sublinear convergence rate

 where the expectation is taken with respect to the selection of the $i_k$ variables.
-Under certain assumptions this convergence rate is \emph{optimal} for strongly-convex optimization in a model of computation where the algorithm only accesses the function through unbiased measurements of its objective and gradient (see~\citet{nemirovsky1983problem,nemirovski2009robust,agarwal2010information}).
+Under certain assumptions this convergence rate is \emph{optimal} for strongly-convex optimization in a model of computation where the algorithm only accesses the function through unbiased measurements of its objective and gradient (see~\cite{nemirovsky1983problem,nemirovski2009robust,agarwal2010information}).
 Thus, we cannot hope to obtain a better convergence rate if the algorithm only relies on unbiased gradient measurements.
-Nevertheless, by using the stronger assumption that the functions are sampled from a finite dataset, in this paper we show that we can achieve an exponential convergence rate while preserving the iteration complexity of SG methods.
+Nevertheless, by using the stronger assumption that the functions are sampled from a finite dataset, in this paper we show that we can achieve an exponential converengence rate while preserving the iteration cost of SG methods.

-The primary contribution of this work is the analysis of a new algorithm that we call the \emph{stochastic average gradient} (SAG) method, a randomized variant of the incremental aggregated gradient (IAG) method of~\citet{blatt2008convergent} which combines the low iteration cost of SG methods with a linear convergence rate as in FG methods.
-SAG uses iterations of the form
+The primay contribution of this work is the analysis of a new algorithm that we call the \emph{stochastic average gradient} (SAG) method, a randomized variant of the incremental aggregated gradient (IAG) method~\cite{blatt2008convergent}, which combines the low iteration cost of SG methods with a linear convergence rate as in FG methods.
+The SAG method uses iterations of the form

 where at each iteration a random training example $i_k$ is selected and we set